Emergence of a molecular quantum liquid in one dimension

-\paragraph*{Outlook.-} The formation of composite particles, as in molecules out of atoms, are often due to Coulombic forces which arise due to charge clouds.
-In this work, we show that attractive interactions which act only on subgroups of two sites can engineer such composite particles in a one-dimensional system.
-We show that these composite particles have mutual repulsion and also emergent attractive interactions at intermediate values of $U$ both arising due to quantum fluctuations.
-While the short-range repulsion is due to second-order fluctuations of a single particle, the intermediate clustering is concomitant with local charge-density wave order within the composite sites.
+The composite particles realized via this protocol have both mutual repulsion and attractive interactions at intermediate values of $U$ arising due to quantum fluctuations.
+While the short-range repulsion is due to second-order fluctuations of a single particle, the attractive interactions lead to local charge-density wave order within the composite sites.
 We find an interesting even-odd effect, where the local CDW clustering remains stable to arbitrarily large $U$ for an odd number of particles.
 In this work we isolate the quantum processes which lead to composite particles from constituents.
-Clearly such processes are difficult to study in any effective (bosonized) theories of the $U=0$ and $U \rightarrow \infty$ limits, showing the need to develop a framework to describe such emergence of quantum molecular liquids in one dimension.
-Extending this to include effects when composite sites are made of more than two sites and emergent composite fermionic phases, and their mutual effective processes, will be an interesting imminent future study.
+Clearly such processes are difficult to study in any effective (bosonized) theories of the $U \sim 0$ and $U \rightarrow \infty$ limits, showing the need to develop a framework to describe such emergence of quantum molecular liquids in one dimension.
+Extending this to cases when composite sites are made of odd number of sites and physics of corresponding fermionic phases will be an interesting imminent future study.

 \paragraph*{Acknowledgments.-} We acknowledge fruitful discussions with Abhishodh Prakash, Ajit C. Balram, Krishendu Sengupta and Arnab Sen. A.A. also acknowledges engaging conversations with Aabhaas V. Mallik, which led to the primary motivations for this work.
 A.A. acknowledges support from IITK Grants (IITK/PHY/2022010) and (IITK/PHY/2022011).
 D.S. thanks SERB, India for funding through Project No. JBR/2020/000043.
 T.M. acknowledges support from Science and Engineering Research Board (SERB), Govt. of India, through project No. MTR/2022/000382 and STR/2022/000023.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - Generalised symmetries and anomalies in quantum phases of matter 2026 (code: ICTS/ GSYQM2026/01).